Bucks County, Pennsylvania

 One of Lower Bucks County's Best-Connected Addresses

 • The Pennsylvania Turnpike (I-276) provides westward regional access — connecting Feasterville-Trevose to King of Prussia, Valley Forge, and the western Philadelphia suburbs in one direction, and to the New Jersey Turnpike interchange in the other.
-For buyers whose employers are not Center City-focused, this cross-regional connectivity is a genuine asset.

 Why Feasterville-Trevose Sits at the Heart of Brian's Territory